apache/apex-core/application_packages.md

 ```

  [WARNING] 'dependencies.dependency.exclusions.exclusion.groupId' for
- com.datatorrent:malhar-library:jar with value '*' does not match a
+ org.apache.apex:malhar-library:jar with value '*' does not match a
  valid id pattern.

  [WARNING]